Derivatives Settlement Services

 Settlement Services

 Clearing Participants (CPs) are required to settle premium, fees and any unrealized incremental losses and/or margin obligations with the Clearing Houses every day until the contracts are closed out, given-up, exercised or expired in.
+Final settlement arrangement regarding USD & CNH Physically Settled Gold Futures (“Gold Futures”) is separately set out in the last section of this page.

 The settlement processes are mainly comprised of:

-(1) Settlement of intra-day VA and margin;
+(2) Settlement of intra-day VA and margin;

-(2) Settlement of day end margin and other money obligations; and
+(3) Settlement of day end margin and other money obligations; and

-(3) Settlement of additional reserve fund contribution
+(4) Settlement of additional reserve fund contribution

 All settlement is effected via SWIFT electronic payment instructions and confirmations such that transactions can be completed efficiently on a timely manner.
-In addition, to facilitate HKD and USD cash settlement, a number of Settlement Banks are appointed by both HKCC and SEOCH such that arrangement can be made to collect and pay CPs settlement money via internal bank transfer or inter-bank transfer (inter-bank Real Time Gross Settlement “RTGS” System, i.e. CHATS) between CPs’ bank accounts and HKCC/SEOCH bank accounts.
+In addition, to facilitate HKD, RMB and USD cash settlement, a number of Settlement Banks are appointed by HKCC and SEOCH such that arrangement can be made to collect and pay CPs settlement money via internal bank transfer or inter-bank transfer (inter-bank Real Time Gross Settlement “RTGS” System, i.e. CHATS) between CPs’ bank accounts and HKCC/SEOCH bank accounts.

 Settlement of Intra-day Variation Adjustment and Margin